mologie/meteor-computation-observer/README.md

 * You can pass an array through the `computation` setting, but this does not get you any reactive behavior.
 This turned out to be a common typo when using CoffeeScript.
-* When the value field is missing from any document returned by its function, `ComputationObserver` will throw an exception.
+* When the value field is missing from any document returned by `ComputationObserver`'s function, an exception will be thrown.

 License
 -------